Georgetown University Georgetown University Logo

 Participating students will:

-• Take part in eight 90-minute biweekly in-person sessions led by Doyle Program faculty and staff.
+• Take part in eight two hour, in-person sessions led by Doyle Program faculty and staff through the spring semester.

 • Engage in facilitated, meaningful dialogue with their peers across salient lines of difference and disagreement.

-• Receive training on dialogue skills, principles, and facilitation techniques through virtual dialogues and workshops.
+• Receive training on dialogue skills, principles, and facilitation techniques.

 The DDF program runs in the spring semester, from January to May.
 Beyond the program, fellows are expected to contribute to a more inclusive and engaged campus community and maintain involvement in dialogue initiatives on an ongoing basis.

-The Doyle Dialogue Fellows program is open to all Georgetown University undergraduate students, including Georgetown University in Qatar students studying on the Hilltop, who have an interest in engaging in meaningful dialogue across differences.
+The Doyle Dialogue Fellows program is open to all Georgetown University undergraduate students, including Main Campus, Capitol Campus, and Georgetown University in Qatar students studying on the Hilltop during the spring 2026 semester, who have an interest in engaging in meaningful dialogue across difference.
 While all students are welcome to apply, preference will be given to first-year and second-year students.
 This program offers a unique opportunity for those earlier in their academic journey to develop their dialogue skills and contribute to a more inclusive and engaged campus community.

 The Doyle Dialogue Fellows program is jointly administered by the Berkley Center for Religion, Peace, and World Affairs and the Center for New Designs in Learning and Scholarship (CNDLS) at Georgetown University and integrated with the Georgetown Dialogues Initiative (GDI).